Teaching Heart's Beach Thematic Unit

 Click here to download the pictures of the items the lady swallowed.
 Print, cut, and laminate them before you use them.

 Have students create an Old Lady that they can use to act out the story.
 Use a ziploc baggie for the belly and have the students draw the pictures of the items the lady swallowed.
+I have a printable lady (as seen below) you can use to put on a baggie.
+Click to learn more about how to download her!

 Use vocab cards in your pocket chart for your students to refer to when writing about this story in their journals.